Open December 22nd, 2018 through February 15th, 2019

 A Geffen Educator's workload may vary from term to term and year to year.
 Each Geffen Academy Educator's annual contract will reflect the workload anticipated for the time covered by the contract.

-Qualifications A Master's degree in a related field is preferred and a strong background in secondary education with a clear understanding and embrace of the Academy's mission, vision, and values.
-A record of outstanding success as a secondary educator.
+Qualifications Preferred candidate should have a Master's degree in Fine Arts and if a practicing artist, in the field of Media Arts (Film, video, animation and photography), a strong background in secondary education with a clear understanding and embrace of the Academy's mission, vision, and values.
+A record of outstanding success as a secondary or university educator.
+Experience in a bring your own device educational setting and/or commitment to BYOD program.
 Excellent interpersonal, written and verbal communications skills to articulate and explain instructional issues to colleagues, students, and families.
 Must be self-directed and able to effectively prioritize and handle multiple tasks subject to frequent interruption.
 Must be capable of developing and sustaining close, effective working relationships with colleagues in the department and from other parts of UCLA and of the Academy staff on matters of interdisciplinary and institutional concern.
 Experience in a variety of instructional and co-curricular/extra-curricular roles within a secondary school would be a plus.
-Communicate information about student progress to relevant student services colleagues, including but not limited to department head, Dean of Students, academic advising and college guidance staff, Academic Coordinator, Registrar, counselor/psychologist, and athletic team coaches

 The University of California is an Equal Opportunity/Affirmative Action Employer advancing inclusive excellence.
 All qualified applicants will receive consideration for employment without regard to race, color, religion, sex, sexual orientation, gender identity, national origin, disability, age, protected veteran status, or other protected categories covered by the UC nondiscrimination policy - http://policy.ucop.edu/doc/4000376/NondiscrimAffirmAct